ryan-charette/cardiac-surface-fitting/README.md

-# GPU-Accelerated Cardiac Geometry Kernels
+# Diffeomorphic Modeling of Cardiac Structures

 CUDA, Triton, and NumPy reference code for T-spline surface evaluation and FasTFit-style point-cloud fitting on cardiac geometry examples.